Skip to main content

 Is LinkedIn effective for B2B prospecting?

-LinkedIn is an excellent complementary channel, especially for visibility and relationship building.
-In direct prospecting, InMails achieve 10-15% reply rates.
-Combined with intent signals, LinkedIn allows you to contextualize outreach.
+It’s a strong complementary channel, especially for visibility and relationship-building.
+InMails achieve 10-15% reply rates on their own.
+Combined with intent signals, LinkedIn lets you contextualize outreach in a way that a cold connection request can’t.

 Share: